stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 Every StashDB account is able to [submit fingerprints/hashes]({{ site.baseurl }}/docs/faq_getting-started/stashdb/whats-a-phash/) from within the [Scene Tagger](https://docs.stashapp.cc/beginner-guides/guide-to-scraping/#use-the-scene-tagger){:target="_blank"} view of Stash.
 This does not require any additional permissions.
 However, if you would like to add or edit any scenes/performers/studios, you will need to be granted additional privileges.

 The process for gaining edit access is simple.
 First, you must read this **entire** article carefully and closely, following **all** of its instructions.
+Failing to do so could result in the rejection of your application or the loss of edit rights in the future, so take your time.
 After you finish reading, you must fill out a short application form.

+Typically, the application process takes only 10--15 minutes to complete.
+That estimate includes reading this entire guide, following all of its instructions, and completing the request form.

-Every request will be reviewed individually by one of the admins.
+Every request will be reviewed individually by one of StashDB's admins.
 There will be an opportunity to reapply if your first request is rejected.
-The application process is described in more detail within this article and should take about 15-20 minutes, mostly depending on how fast you can read.

 Permissions to create, modify, merge, or destroy tags will require separate permissions.
 The exact process is still TBD.
 If you are interested, DM **@AdultSun** for more information.

+---

 {: .warning }
 **Please read the following sections carefully.
 Failing to follow these instructions may result in delays, rejections, or the loss of future editing privileges.**